SAP/node-hdb/README.md

 ### Execute a Statement

 The execution of a prepared statement is similar to the direct statement execution on the client.
-The difference is that the first parameter of `exec` function is an array with positional `parameters`.
-In case of named parameters it can also be an `parameters` object.
+The difference is that the first parameter of the `exec` function is an array with positional `parameters`.
+In case of named parameters it can also be an `parameters` object:

 ```js
 statement.exec(['X'], function (err, rows) {